blarer/youtube-sentiment-extension/README.md

-# YouTube Comment Sentiment Analysis Chrome Extension
+# YouTube Comment Sentiment Analysis Chrome Extension (Advanced Clustering Branch)

-## Overview
+## Overview & Key Advancements

-The YouTube Comment Sentiment Analysis Chrome Extension is a powerful tool designed to help users quickly understand the collective sentiment and key discussion points within a YouTube video's comment section.
-By leveraging Google's Gemini AI for natural language processing and embeddings, the extension fetches comments, clusters them into distinct discussion topics, and provides an overall sentiment breakdown, along with sentiment and a concise summary for each major discussion point.
+This branch of the YouTube Comment Sentiment Analysis Chrome Extension represents a significant upgrade in its analytical capabilities.
+While maintaining its core function of helping users understand collective sentiment and key discussion points, this version introduces **advanced clustering techniques** and **improved data visualization**.

+**What's new in this branch:**

+* **Next-Gen Clustering with HDBSCAN & UMAP:** We've moved beyond simplified K-Means.
+This version now employs **HDBSCAN** (Hierarchical Density-Based Spatial Clustering of Applications with Noise) for more robust and accurate topic detection.
+This is coupled with **UMAP** for powerful dimensionality reduction, which preprocesses comment embeddings to 10 components.
+This combination allows for:
+    * Discovery of clusters with varying shapes and densities.
+    * Automatic determination of the optimal number of clusters (no more guessing `k`).
+    * Explicit handling and identification of "noise" comments that don't fit into any dense cluster.
+    * The entire clustering pipeline (UMAP + HDBSCAN) has been moved to the **Flask backend (`my_llm_backend/app.py`)**, leveraging Python's rich data science ecosystem for more efficient and scalable processing.
+* **Enhanced Chart.js Integration:** The extension now features a more robust and reliable display of sentiment distribution through **Chart.js**.
+We've implemented dynamic loading, proper destruction of previous chart instances, and rigorous availability checks to ensure the sentiment pie chart renders consistently and without conflicts.

 **WIP Notice:** This extension is currently a **Work in Progress (WIP)** and is under active development.
 Our goal is to evolve this into a fully-featured Chrome Extension with enhanced capabilities.